-Mistakenly Declared Dead?
-What You Need to Know and Do
+Mistakenly Declared Dead on Credit Report?
+Here's What You Need to Do

 Of all the errors you may have to correct over the course of your lifetime, proving that you are, in fact, alive could actually be one of the most challenging.
 Not only are you faced with a frustrating logistical process, but also the toll such an experience can take on your mental and emotional well-being.

 While the chances of a mistaken death declaration are slim, it is actually more common than you might think.
 The Social Security Administration mistakenly declares approximately 14,000 people dead each year, at an average of 38 mistaken declarations of death per day.